Indian Americans: 20th century

+In 1927, Sri Lankan lecturer Chandra Dharma Sena Gooneratne, then frequently erroneously referred to as Indian, delivered several lectures across the country pertaining chiefly to indology—often advocating for Indian independence within them.
+While in the South, though initially facing racism, effectively circumvented any such discrimination via wearing a turban.

 Indians started moving up the social ladder by getting higher education.
-For example, in 1910, Dhan Gopal Mukerji came to UC Berkeley when he was 20 years old.
+For example, in 1910, Dhan Gopal Mukerji went to UC Berkeley when he was 20 years old.
 He was an author of many children's books and won the Newbery Medal in 1928 for his book Gay-Neck: The Story of a Pigeon.
 However, he committed suicide at the age of 46 while he was suffering from depression.
-Another student, Yellapragada Subbarow, came to the U.S. in 1922.
+Another student, Yellapragada Subbarow, moved to the U.S. in 1922.
 He became a biochemist at Harvard University, and he "discovered the function of adenosine triphosphate (ATP) as an energy source in cells, and developed methotrexate for the treatment of cancer."
 However, being a foreigner, he was refused tenure at Harvard.
-Gobind Behari Lal, who came to the University of California, Berkeley in 1912, became the science editor of the San Francisco Examiner and was the first Indian American to win the Pulitzer Prize for journalism.
+Gobind Behari Lal, who went to the University of California, Berkeley in 1912, became the science editor of the San Francisco Examiner and was the first Indian American to win the Pulitzer Prize for journalism.

 After World War II, U.S. policy re-opened the door to Indian immigration, although slowly at first.
 The Luce–Celler Act of 1946 permitted a quota of 100 Indians per year to immigrate to the U.S. It also allowed Indian immigrants to naturalize and become citizens of the U.S., effectively reversing the Supreme Court's 1923 ruling in United States v.
 Bhagat Singh Thind.
 The Naturalization Act of 1952, also known as the McCarran-Walter Act, repealed the Barred Zone Act of 1917, but limited immigration from the former Barred Zone to a total of 2,000 per year.
 In 1910, 95% of all Indian Americans lived on the western coast of the United States.
 In 1920, that proportion decreased to 75%; by 1940, it was 65%, as more Indian Americans moved to the East Coast.
 In that year, Indian Americans were registered residents in 43 states.
 The majority of Indian Americans on the west coast were in rural areas, but on the east coast they became residents of urban areas.
-In the 1940s, the prices of the land increased, and the Bracero program brought thousands of Mexican guest workers to work on farms, which helped shift second-generation Indian American farmers into "commercial, nonagricultural occupations, from running small shops and grocery stores, to operating taxi services and becoming engineers."
+In the 1940s, the prices of the land increased, and the Bracero Program brought thousands of Mexican guest workers to work on farms, which helped shift second-generation Indian American farmers into "commercial, nonagricultural occupations, from running small shops and grocery stores, to operating taxi services and becoming engineers".
 In Stockton and Sacramento, a new group of Indian immigrants from the state of Gujarat opened several small hotels.
 In 1955, 14 of 21 hotels enterprises in San Francisco were operated by Gujarati Hindus.
-By the 1980s, Indians owned around 15,000 motels, about 28 percent of all hotels and motels in the U.S.
+By the 1980s, Indians owned around 15,000 motels, about 28% of all hotels and motels in the U.S.